bcmullins/bcmullins.github.io/dp-reading-group.md

 <h2>About</h2>

-The differential privacy reading group meets weekly to discuss current works in the differential privacy literature.
+The differential privacy reading group meets biweekly to discuss current research in the differential privacy literature.
 Each meeting, a volunteer presents a paper and the group discusses limitations, extensions, etc.

 If you're interested in attending, contact Miguel Fuentes (mmfuentes@umass.edu).